Brussels Things To Do With Kids

 33. Le Botanique

-The concert hall is a popular venue for live music, theater, and dance performances; it hosts a wide range of events from indie rock to electronic music, as well as comedy and spoken word events.
-The art center features contemporary art exhibitions and cultural events, such as film screenings, debates, and workshops.
+The concert hall is a popular venue for live music, theater, and dance performances; it hosts a wide range of events, from indie rock to electronic music, as well as comedy and spoken word events.
+The center features contemporary art exhibitions and cultural events, such as film screenings, debates, and workshops.

-Le Botanique is a great place to discover the cultural scene of Brussels; it offers a wide range of events and activities that cater to all tastes and ages.
+Le Botanique is a great place to discover Brussels’s cultural scene; it offers various events and activities that cater to all tastes and ages.
 The cultural center is open daily, and the events schedule can be found on its website.
-It’s easily accessible by public transportation, and within walking distance of the city center.
+It’s easily accessible by public transportation and within walking distance of the city center.\

 Getting Around Brussels